15 Hardboiled/American Crime Essentials

 You Play the Black and the Red Comes Up Richard Hallas (1938) Future creator of Lassie writes, “How can you bear it?
 Don’t you want to clench your fist and smash life in the face, beat its inane illogicalities to a pulp?”

-The Deadly Percheron John Franklin Bardin (1946) Not exactly a one-off as there are three readily available Bardins, all weird, humorous, and psychological.
+The Deadly Percheron John Franklin Bardin (1946) There are three readily available Bardins, all weird, humorous, and psychological.
 The opening of Percheron is especially fabulous.

 Dark Wings Has My Angel Elliot Chaze (1953) Stephen King, Ed Gorman, Bill Crider and Bill Prozini all consider this one of the greatest books from the most famous pulp paperback imprint, Gold Medal.
 (Apologies to Gorman, Crider, and Prozini for not being represented elsewhere here, they are all fine crime writers I should read more of.)